pberba/pberba.github.io/security/_posts/2021-11-22-linux-threat-hunting-for-persistence-sysmon-auditd-webshell.md

 PROCTITLE proctitle=6A617661002D6A6172002F6170702F737072696E672D626F6F742D6170706C69636174696F6E2E6A6172
 ```

-Althought this catches the exploit, it also catches other normal network connections root might make.
+Although this catches the exploit, it also catches other normal network connections root might make.
 What if we want to filter only for connections created by "java".
 I don't think you can do this with `auditd`'s filters although I may be wrong.

-##### 1.6.3.1 sysmon
+** 1.6.3.2 sysmon **

 In sysmon, this would be much easier to do